duembgen/duembgen.github.io/index.md

 image: profile-crop.jpg
 ---

-I am Assistant Professor in Mechanical Engineering, Carnegie Mellon University, and hold a courtesy appointment with the Robotics Institute.
-My research interest is to make autonomous robots more capable and trustworthy by exploiting recent advances in optimization and artificial intelligence.
-Until December 2025, I was a starting researcher in the Willow research group at Inria Paris.
-Until February 2024, I was a postdoc at the University of Toronto in the Robotics Institute, working with Timothy D. Barfoot on certifiably optimal state estimation.
+I am an Assistant Professor in Mechanical Engineering, Carnegie Mellon University, and hold a courtesy appointment with the Robotics Institute.
+My research interests are to make autonomous robots more capable and trustworthy by exploiting recent advances in optimization and artificial intelligence.
+Until December 2025, I was a researcher in the Willow research group at Inria Paris.
+Until February 2024, I was a postdoc in the Robotics Institute of University of Toronto, working with Timothy D. Barfoot on certifiably optimal state estimation.
 Before that, I obtained my Ph.D. in the AudioVisual Communications Laboratory (LCAV) at École polytechnique fédérale de Lausanne (EPFL) under the supervision of Martin Vetterli and Adam Scholefield, working on non-visual spatial perception.

 [Google Scholar](https://scholar.google.com/citations?hl=en&user=45QAZbUAAAAJ) / [LinkedIn](https://www.linkedin.com/in/duembgen/)